 Voice over IP (VoIP) is a relatively new type of small business phone system that works on your internet connection instead of traditional phone lines.
-There are many advantages to VoIP over traditional small business phone systems including:
+There are major advantages to VoIP over traditional small business phone systems including:

 - Less maintenance